gnfrazier/gnfrazier.github.io/_posts/2018-1-23-thinking-about-rust.md

  For now I will stick with Python where I can get some work done.

+#### Update:

+The day after I wrote this post, I read [Why is Rust Difficult? by Micheal Vaner](https://vorner.github.io/difficult.html).
+He perfectly outlines where I struggle with Rust and brings me to another question.
+Is there an eloquent explanation of Ownerships, Traits and Lifetimes?
+Preferably with psuedo code or IRL analogies instead of Rust.
+If so please send it to me in a [tweet](https://twitter.com/gnfrazier).

+* * *

 Footnote:
 Please note that I am a huge Python fan, nearly an evangelist.
 I am active in my local Python community and it is my language of choice for just about everything.